-The War on Rhino Poaching Has Human Casualties
+The Price of Protecting Rhinos

 For rangers and other conservationists, says Galliers, the reserves themselves can become places of horror.
 Apart from the personal danger they face, they witness nearly constant violence toward the animals they love.
 Almost half of a rhino’s face can be bludgeoned off by a blunt ax, says Cooper.
 Calves or even full-grown rhinos may be killed by panga or ax if an initial gunshot fails to kill them.

 And time off at home doesn’t always provide respite.
-In certain communities, rangers are “seen as the bad guy, they’re seen as murderers, for doing their job,” says Massé.
+In certain communities, rangers are “seen as the bad guy; they’re seen as murderers, for doing their job,” says Massé.
 Poachers bring wealth into their communities, he explains, and the rangers’ neighbors are often baffled by or angry at their interference with a much-needed source of income.

 “If you think of the military operations in Afghanistan and Iraq,” says Andrew Campbell, CEO of the Game Rangers Association of Africa, “there’s a tour of duty and then there’s a period of being removed from that high intensity.”
 For rangers, though, there is no such reprieve: “You don’t get pulled out of that context.
 You just keep going.”